-Yes -trees and fractals- our buildings should look more like trees and fractals than anything else.
+Yes - trees and fractals - our buildings should look more like trees and fractals than anything else.
 Today, realizing this ambition is possible through the tools that the digital world provides.
 In fact, this idea resulted in a project for a fractal-based telecommunications antenna building.
 This building is a tower that functions as a supporting structure for antennas.
 It is also by definition an urban landmark (a designation often applied to buildings of this type) that establishes a new typology of the tower-antenna that is self-sufficient with respect to its energy demands (Figure 2).

-Figure 2.
-Alberto T. Estévez - Genetic Architectures Office, Air-purifying and energy self-sufficient fractal telecommunications antenna, Santiago, Chile, 2013-14: 8 generations, 3,276 bars, 60° angles.
+Figure 2: Above, Estévez-GenArqOffice, Air-purifying and energy self-sufficient fractal telecommunications antenna, Santiago, Chile, 2013-14: 8 generations, 3,276 bars, 60° angles.
+Below, fractals SEM study, in this case of dandelions (x1-x4000).
+Photos: Alberto T. Estévez.

-The structure's energy self-sufficiency is achieved through spheric solar gain (BetaTorics).
+The structure's energy self-sufficiency is achieved through steric solar gain (BetaTorics).
 In addition, the building has hollow tubes with fans and filters that circulate clean air, thus helping decrease pollution.
-The design is based on a fractal structure that was "biolearned" from trees and from the tooth of a lion (also fractal).
+The design is based on a fractal structure that was bio-learned from trees and from the tooth of a lion (also fractal).
 "Planted" in its surroundings, the structure exhibits uniquely therapeutic and playful characteristics.
 The structure was digitally created using fractal geometry (L-System), thus facilitating the control of its parts.
 It is "automatically" harmonious, organic (i.e., organized), formal and conceptually understood without any break in continuity.
 It is based on a coherent system that in all parts reflects a harmonious whole, as do natural fractal structures.